In all facets of our daily lives, we know how much we are paying for the things we consume.

-The only option that offers this alternative is a Self Managed Super Fund (SMSF).
+One of the options that offers this alternative is a Self Managed Super Fund (SMSF).
 ESUPERFUND offers greater fee certainty for SMSF's, with a free setup fee and a fixed annual fee of .

 For more information about ESUPERFUND's Fixed Fee Structure, please visit here.